mheyman/Isopoh.Cryptography.Argon2/README.md

 > cryptographically secure password hash.
 Argon2 was the winner of the
 > 2015 [Password Hashing Competition](https://password-hashing.net/).
 >
-> This fully managed implementation of Argon2 runs in .NET Core or .NET
+> This fully managed implementation of Argon2 runs in .NET Core, .NET
-> Framework applications.
+> Framework, or Blazor applications.

 Standard Argon2 Hashing:
 ```csharp